 As we reach the last headphones on the list, you might have noticed a trend.
-Over-the-ear headphones seem to be a pricier option than the on-ear headphones.
+Over-ear headphones seem to be a pricier option than the on-ear headphones.

 The Microsoft LifeChat LX-3000 is here to upend the trend.

-The headphones comes with large, leatherette earcups that provide comfort to the wearer.
-The over-the-ear configuration creates a good seal that help improves noise isolation.
+The headphones come with large, leatherette earcups that provide comfort to the wearer.
+The over-ear configuration creates a good seal that help improves noise isolation.
 You will not get the same quality of noise isolation like what you find on the Bose QC35 and Sennheiser G4ME One, but the performance is above average.

 The uni-directional mic has noise cancellation capability but the audio transmission is just decent.
 You can rotate the mic and also have the freedom to bend the mic arm to your optimal level.

 The 1.9m cable is terminated by a USB connector.
 Just simply plug the headphone in and the device will automatically download the drivers – the beauty of plug and play.